vscode-file-explorer-tools

 I work on a large monorepo with hundreds of folders and thousands of files.
 Every day I’d find myself collapsing and expanding the same subtrees, losing track of which files belong to the feature I’m working on, and manually renaming classes after renaming files.
 Small frictions, but they add up to real time lost.

 VS Code’s built-in Explorer is surprisingly barebones for a tool developers live in all day.
 There’s no way to bookmark a subset of files, no recursive expand button, and renaming a file doesn’t touch the symbols inside it.
 I looked at what’s out there — extensions like File Nesting Updater or Explorer Exclude solve narrow problems but don’t address the broader workflow.
-Peacock colors your workspace, not your files.
 Nothing gave me a way to say “these 12 files are my current scope” and just hide everything else.
+Inspired by IntelliJ’s Scopes Manager.

 So I built File Explorer Tools — a small, focused set of power-ups for the Explorer panel that I actually needed every day: